Nunkiii/node-sbig/README.md

-A Node.js frontend to the libsbigudrv driver library, for the SBIG astronomical cameras.
+A Node.js frontend to the SBIG astronomical cameras.
 ============

 This C++/javascript library is in early developement phase.

 ### To build: